-JP felt like there was a ‘lack’ of proper doughnuts in the UK market so he set out to launch Crosstown doughnuts, selling their first doughnut from a market stall on Leather Lane.
+JP felt like there was a a gap in the UK market when it came to proper doughnuts so he set out to launch Crosstown doughnuts, selling their first doughnut from a market stall on Leather Lane.
 Since then, he has not looked back.
-Today Crosstown has taken over with more than 20 stores, trucks, markets, scoop bars and concession, crosstown is also stocked in large scale retailers e.g. Whole Foods, Ocado Zoom and Liberty London and JP’s online delivery app, Slerp.
+Today Crosstown has taken over with more than 20 stores, trucks, markets, scoop bars and concession, Crosstown is also stocked in large scale retailers, e.g. Whole Foods, Ocado Zoom and Liberty London and JP’s online delivery app, Slerp.
 Slerp was an idea born in 2016 by JP and is a challenger brand to big delivery app platforms like Deliveroo.
 Slerp charges clients a third of what other operators charge making it competitive.
-Slerp launched in Dec 2019 and unlike many other businesses during the pandemic its growing exponentially.
+Slerp launched in Dec 2019 and, unlike many other businesses during the pandemic, it’s growing exponentially.

 Hugo and his partner Charlie Baron are serial entrepreneurs that have developed several companies which all fall under theUp.co.
 If you’re wondering why was that the chosen name, it will become apparent soon.